kubernetes-sigs/wg-ai-conformance/kars/0003-gpu-sharing/README.md

 ## Description

-If accelerator supports GPU sharing, provide well-defined mechanisms for GPU sharing to improve utilization for workloads that do not require a full dedicated GPU.
-If hardware-level partitioning is supported, these fractional GPU resources should be exposed as distinct schedulable resources via DRA once it’s supported.
-If software-based sharing (e.g. time-slicing) is supported, device plugin should be used to allow oversubscription of GPUs, with a forward-looking path to DRA.
+For accelerators that support GPU sharing, provide well-defined mechanisms for GPU sharing to improve utilization for workloads that do not require a full dedicated GPU.
+If hardware-level partitioning is supported, these fractional GPU resources should be exposed as distinct schedulable resources.
+If software-based sharing (e.g. time-slicing) is supported, then oversubscription of GPUs should be allowed.
+Once the accelerator supports these features as part of DRA, then the platform should use the DRA mechanism.

 ## Motivation